 2. Choose a Peer-to-Peer Fundraising Platform

-Ideally, you should choose a platform that:
+Choose a platform that:

-• Makes it easy to get up and running.
+- Makes it easy to get up and running.
 Your nonprofit should be able to customize its profile, and peer-to-peer participants should be able to add text, images, and videos to their campaigns within a few minutes.

-• Limits upfront costs to your organization.
+- Limits upfront costs to your organization.
 That way, all the money your supporters raise will go directly to your nonprofit, rather than to pay the platform’s fees.

-If you want to get creative with your campaign, try out our t-shirt peer-to-peer fundraising platform.
 Bonfire empowers your supporters to launch their own t-shirt campaigns to support your nonprofit.
 All they have to do is select your nonprofit as the beneficiary, encourage their friends to buy a t-shirt, and your organization will receive the funds once the campaign is over.
-Bonfire will even ship the t-shirts directly to buyers.
+Bonfire will even process orders and ship the t-shirts directly to buyers so you don’t have to.

 Launch a free peer-to-peer apparel fundraiser for your nonprofit